Psychology (PSYC)

 PSYC 352V.
 Health Psychology.
 1 Unit.

 This course focuses on Stetson's Health and Wellness Value.
 This course provides an overview of psychological theory, research, and practice concerning the prevention of illness and promotion of health.
 The role of health psychologists as clinicians and researchers will be emphasized.
 Students will design and implement a health promotion/illness prevention program.
 Topics like stress management and sexual risk behavior reduction will be covered.
 Prerequisite: PSYC 101S.
-Offered at least once per year.
+Offered at least once every two years.

 PSYC 353.
 Forensic Psychology.
 1 Unit.

 The intent of this course is to examine research on criminal perpetrators.
 The course will also cover the involvement of psychology in the criminal justice system ranging from psychological evaluations of offenders, insanity defenses and criminal profiling.
 The course will consider criminal offenses ranging from drug offenses through domestic violence, rape and serial murder.
-Offered at least once per yer.
+Offered at least once every two years.

 PSYC 361V.
 Look Into the Mirror: Psychological Perspectives of Fairness and Justice.
 1 Unit.